Giving Your Clutter New Life [How to Get Rid of Unwanted Stuff for Free]

 You can donate by doing a and dropping items off at your local donation station.

-Habitat for Humanity Restore accepts gently used household goods, furniture, appliances, and building materials which are sold in their retail stores.
+The Habitat for Humanity Restore accepts gently used household goods, furniture, appliances, and building materials which they resell in their retail stores.
 They use the proceeds to help families build affordable housing.

 You can donate your items at a local donation station or see if they will pick up your larger items.

-Dress for Success accepts professional women’s attire (suits and separates), shoes, and accessories which are provided to women to wear to job interviews.
+Dress for Success accepts professional women’s attire (suits and separates), shoes, and accessories which they give to women to wear to job interviews.